 Lamb is a common protein in Middle Eastern cooking.
 Some like the gamier flavor of mutton but most Americans prefer the more delicate taste of young lamb in cuts such as shoulder roast, rack, loin chops and leg of lamb.

 Whether your cooking method of choice is grilling, braising or roasting to bring out maximum flavor, it's vital to understand how to handle lamb safely and store it properly until use.

-Just as important as it is to handle lamb safely, there are methods for storing fresh lamb properly. the first rule of thumb is to never allow lamb to be exposed to heat or left at room temperature.
+The first rule of thumb is to never allow the lamb to be exposed to heat until cooking or to be left out at room temperature.
 Once purchased, lamb must be properly stored to prevent the meat from going bad.

 Freezer or Refrigerator?

 If lamb will not be used within a couple of days, it must be frozen.
 Make sure your freezer keeps a steady temperature of 0 degrees or below.
-Lamb cuts can be kept in a freezer for six to nine months, while it is best to keep ground lamb frozen for up to four months.
+Lamb cuts can be kept in a freezer for six to nine months, while it is best to keep ground lamb frozen for no more than four months.